Diabetes and Its Effect on the Eyes – Tips to Protect Our Vision

-If you have high blood sugar levels almost all the time, your tiny blood vessels in the retina can be damaged, leading to the most common diabetic eye disease – diabetic retinopathy.
+Having high blood sugar levels almost all the time can damage tiny blood vessels in the retina, leading to the most common diabetic eye disease – diabetic retinopathy.
 The retina converts the light into a signal which is then transmitted to the brain by the optic nerve.

 This eye condition distorts the vision by causing blood vessels in the retina to bleed or leak fluid.
 The late stage of diabetic retinopathy causes proliferation of new abnormal blood vessels on the retina’s surface, leading to cell loss and scarring in the retina.

 About half of diabetic retinopathy patients will develop diabetic macular edema at any stage of the disease.

 1. Mild Nonproliferative Retinopathy – The earliest stage of this eye condition causes balloon-like swelling in the tiny blood vessels in the retina, called microaneurysms.
 These swollen areas can leak fluid into the retina.

 2. Moderate Nonproliferative Retinopathy – In this stage of diabetic retinopathy, there’s swelling and distortion of the blood vessels which nourish the retina.
 What’s more, these blood vessels can lose their ability to transport blood.